imoutosarehot/TheYuriWay/docs/Why_You_Should_Do_100_New_Cards_Per_Day.md

 [Back To Main Page](https://imoutosarehot.github.io/TheYuriWay/)

 This guide assumes that you know what anki is, how to use it, and more or less what the different settings are.
+This slightly branches away from the yuri themes of the rest of the website.
+Please be warned.

 # TLDR

 1. Pushing your limits is good and leads to progress.